We may earn money or products from the companies mentioned in this post, which is at no additional cost to you. :)

 I got the fur-lined mocassin slippers-womens house shoes from JC Penney’s but Amazon carries them as well – for both women AND men.

-I usually get my Nike tennis shoes from Amazon or Road Runner (I LOVE the great Road Runner sales!).
+I usually get my tennis shoes from Amazon or Road Runner (I LOVE the great Road Runner sales!).

 Have you discovered any great online resources for helping our sweet senior parents?
 We’d love to hear!